‘Masked thugs’ start fire at leisure centre on third night of violence in NI

 He said there were disgraceful scenes in Belfast, Lisburn, Coleraine, Carrickfergus and Newtownabbey on Tuesday, as businesses, homes and cars were attacked and damaged.

-By Wednesday, six individuals had been arrested for public order offences, and one charged.
+By Wednesday, six individuals had been arrested for public order offences, and one person was charged.

 PSNI Chief Constable Jon Boutcher has warned that the rioting “risks undermining” the criminal justice process into an allegation of a sex attack on a teenage girl in Ballymena at the weekend.